-Staff undertake regular first aid training and are trained annually in the administration of rescue medication such as epi-pens and asthma inhalers.
+Staff undertake regular first aid training and are trained annually by the school nurse in the administration of rescue medication such as epi-pens and asthma inhalers.
 Where necessary the school seeks out relevant training to address the specific needs of pupils.
 All Teaching Assistants have been trained in positive handling techniques.